 How fake news spreads

-Social sites, such as Facebook and Twitter, make sharing easy.
+Social sites, such as Facebook and Twitter, have made sharing easy.
 Just about anything can go viral.
-Soon they flooded the internet with fake news.
-People were beginning to believe it.
+People begin to believe it and soon the internet is flooded with fake news.

 Despite a healthy public scepticism about improbable news stories, social media have added an authenticity to fake news.
 Facebook is about friends talking to and sharing events with friends.
 If your friend shares a story with you, you will be more likely to believe it – because you trust your friends.
-And so few people have been taking the trouble to check out dubious stories.
+And so fewer people take the trouble to check out dubious stories.